claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/resources.md

 ### Database

 ResourceRights are stored in the entity Resource\ResourceRights.
-This table has a reliation to a role, a resource and a workspace.
+This table has a relation to a role, a resource and a workspace.
 It has several booleans defining the current permissions: canCopy, canDeleten canEdit, canOpen, canExport.